agathoklisx/libved/README.md

    to the previous state (as it acts like a pager).

    This command can search recursively and skips (as a start) any object file.

+   Note that because it is a really basic implementation, some unexpected results might occur, if there is no usage discipline of this feature (for instance :bd can bring some confusion to the layout and the functionality).
   */

   /* Glob Support